Dino Islamović

-Dino Islamović (Дино Исламовић; born 17 January 1994) is a Montenegrin professional footballer who plays for Gangwon FC as a striker.
-Islamović formerly represented Sweden internationally, but currently represents the Montenegro national football team.
+Dino Islamović (Дино Исламовић; born 17 January 1994) is a professional footballer who plays as a forward for Rosenborg.
+Born in Sweden, he formerly represented Sweden internationally before switching to represent the Montenegro national team.

 Club career

-He started his career at Swedish side Malmö FF before spending two seasons with English side Fulham.
+Islamović started his career at Swedish side Malmö FF before spending two seasons with English side Fulham.

 He joined Dutch Eredivisie side FC Groningen in June 2014 making his team debut at 17 July 2014 in a UEFA Europa League qualifying round fixture against Aberdeen when he replaced Nick van der Velden after 82 minutes in a goalless draw at the Pittodrie Stadium.
 At Groningen he won the KNVB Cup in the 2014–15 season after they beat PEC Zwolle 2–0 in the final.

 He returned to Sweden after five years, when he joined Trelleborgs FF from FC Groningen in 2017, where he spent one season before joining Östersunds FK in January 2018.
 He scored on his debut against his former club in the Svenska Cupen on 9 February 2018.

 Islamović played as a second-half substitute for Östersunds as they beat Arsenal in the 2nd leg of the Europa League last 32 at the Emirates Stadium with a 2–1 victory on 22 February 2018 after goals from Hosam Aiesh and Ken Sema.
 However they were knocked out on aggregate 4–2.

 30 December 2019, Islamović signed for Rosenborg on a 3-year contract.

 In February 2022, he joined Gangwon FC of South Korean K League 1.

+After a spell with Kalmar FF, Islamović returned to Norwegian club Rosenborg BK in January 2025.